- I. Residential Life Office: Welcome and Expectations

 Bicycles found abandoned in or around residential facilities at the close of the semester will be confiscated.

 Vehicles with combustion engines may not be stored in or around residential facilities.
 Motorcycles and scooters should be parked in an appropriate parking lot.
 Vehicles found in violation of this policy will be removed by the University, and all costs associated will be charged to the responsible party's student account.
+Other vehicles which are not allowed include but are not limited to:

 The devices covered, commonly referred to as "Hoverboards" are manufactured in a way which lacks regulation and oversight and are a fire hazard.
 As a result they may not be stored, ridden, or brought into or around any residential facility at any time.
 Any device found in a residential facility will be confiscated and its owner/operator will face disciplinary action.

-This policy does not prohibit motorized mobility devices such as electric wheelchairs.
+This policy does not prohibit motorized mobility devices such as electric wheelchairs

 The below Facility Information and Policies are outlined to ensure that each student is aware of the different services the Residential Life office and the University provide, and the expectations that both our office and students will be held to.